spatialsimulator/XitoSBML/README.md

-Spatial SBML Plugin
+XitoSBML: Spatial SBML Plugin for ImageJ
 ======================
-This program is a plugin for ImageJ which creates an Spatial SBML Model with segmented images
+XitoSBML is a plugin for ImageJ which creates an Spatial SBML Model with segmented images

 How to Compile
 ------------------
 ### Dependencies ###
-Spatial SBML Plugin requires the following third-party application.
+XitoSBML requires the following third-party application.

 + [JSBML](http://sbml.org/Software/JSBML"JSBML")
 + [Fiji Is Just ImageJ](http://fiji.sc/Fiji "Fiji Is Just ImageJ")